 This poem has been set to music by various composers over time, the short rhythmic lines making ideal lyrics.
 Parts of the ballad were inspired by traditional folksong and nursery rhyme, as will be shown later.

-Auden's technical talents allowed him to produce a vast range of poetic form, from traditional ballads like this one to groundbreaking epic.
-His interests were broad - from politics to spirituality, history to societal influences, and always the concern on the individual's role in the bigger scheme of things.
+Auden's technical talents allowed him to produce a vast range of poetic forms, from traditional ballads like this one to groundbreaking epics.
+His interests were broad—from politics to spirituality, history to societal influences, and always the concern for the individual's role in the bigger scheme of things.

 As I Walked Out One Evening focuses on the idea that love, represented by a pair of lovers the speaker overhears, is subject to time, expressed through the chimes of the city clocks.

 - The main theme is mortality.
 Humans, with all their intimate relationships, with their idealistic and foolish notions of love, cannot avoid or evade the consequences of time, no matter what they say or feel.
 Time cannot be deceived.